-Poirot is a light crime drama centred on a Belgian detective who is headcannon autistic.
+Poirot is a light crime drama centered on a Belgian detective who is believed to be autistic.

 He is very particular about his routine (eating the same foods and liking the same drink), sleeps in a particular manner, focuses on small details to work out problems, and always seems to come at things from a different angle and frame than other people.
 I think if Poirot was written in another era he would be overtly autistic, but the stories were originally started in the 1920s.

 Sherlock Holmes is a fictional private detective created by British author Sir Arthur Conan Doyle in 1887.
 Referring to himself as a "consulting detective" in the stories, Holmes is known for his proficiency with observation, forensic science, and logical reasoning that borders on the fantastic, which he employs when investigating cases for a wide variety of clients, including Scotland Yard.

 He is widely regarded as having autism and some sort of savant condition, but at the time autism wasn't a known condition.

 The Percy Jackson series is full and most of the characters (all of the demi gods) have dyslexia and a few also have ADHD.
 There are a good selection of characters personalities.